deepset-ai/haystack/README.md

 ## Features

--   **Latest models**: Haystack allows you to use and compare models available from OpenAI, Cohere and Hugging Face, as well as your own local models or models hosted on SageMaker.
-Use the latest LLMs or Transformer-based models (for example: BERT, RoBERTa, MiniLM).
--   **Modular**: Multiple choices to fit your tech stack and use case.
-A wide choice of DocumentStores to store your data, file conversion tools and more
--   **Open**: Integrated with Hugging Face's model hub, OpenAI, Cohere and various Azure services.
--   **Scalable**: Scale to millions of docs using retrievers and production-scale components like Elasticsearch and a fastAPI REST API.
--   **End-to-End**: All tooling in one place: file conversion, cleaning, splitting, training, eval, inference, labeling, and more.
--   **Customizable**: Fine-tune models to your domain or implement your custom Nodes.
--   **Continuous Learning**: Collect new training data from user feedback in production & improve your models continuously.

 > [!WARNING]
 > **You are currently looking at the readme of Haystack 2.0**.
 We are still maintaining Haystack 1.x to give everyone
 > enough time to migrate to 2.0.
 [Switch to Haystack 1.x here](https://github.com/deepset-ai/haystack/tree/v1.x).

-## What to Build with Haystack
+- **Technology agnostic:** Allow users the flexibility to decide what vendor or technology they want and make it easy to switch out any component for another.
+Haystack allows you to use and compare models available from OpenAI, Cohere and Hugging Face, as well as your own local models or models hosted on Azure, Bedrock and SageMaker.
+- **Explicit:** Make it transparent how different moving parts can “talk” to each other so it's easier to fit your tech stack and use case.
+- **Flexible:** Haystack provides all tooling in one place: database access, file conversion, cleaning, splitting, training, eval, inference, and more.
+And whenever custom behavior is desirable, it's easy to create custom components.
+- **Extensible:** Provide a uniform and easy way for the community and third parties to build their own components and foster an open ecosystem around Haystack.

+Some examples of what you can do with Haystack:

 -   Build **retrieval augmented generation (RAG)** by making use of one of the available vector databases and customizing your LLM interaction, the sky is the limit 🚀
 -   Perform Question Answering **in natural language** to find granular answers in your documents.
 -   Perform **semantic search** and retrieve documents according to meaning.
 -   Build applications that can make complex decisions making to answer complex queries: such as systems that can resolve complex customer queries, do knowledge search on many disconnected resources and so on.
+-   Scale to millions of docs using retrievers and production-scale components.
 -   Use **off-the-shelf models** or **fine-tune** them to your data.
 -   Use **user feedback** to evaluate, benchmark, and continuously improve your models.